Writing Vector and Matrix Objective Functions

 then the gradient is defined in terms of the vector

-and with f the vector form of F as above, the Jacobian of F(X) is defined as the Jacobian of f(x):
+and f having the vector form of F, the Jacobian of F(X) is defined as the Jacobian of f(x):

 So, for example,